Zinggi/elm-2d-game/documentation.md

     spriteWithOptions {config | tiling = (3,5)}

-will create a sprite with a texture that reapeats itself 3 times horizontally and 5 times vertically.
+will create a sprite with a texture that repeats itself 3 times horizontally and 5 times vertically.
 TODO: picture!

 ---